CsillaFarkas/ParetoPick-R/README.md

 * min_components & max_components

 # Missing/Nice to have
+* sliders with actual values instead of scaled values?

 * AHP tab:
-  * structured presentation of decisions
+  * structured presentation of decisions and more intuitive explanations
-  * explanations
   * map with measure implementation of selected optimum
   * legend in pareto plot
   * Schmerzgrenzen
-  * rounding of table?
   * the initial state of the pairwise comparison as "Equal" amplifies the mathematical definition of inconsistency
   * normalise for different units?

 * Plot last tab: status message so user knows the plot is being rendered!!
 * Front page needs some more explanation